Saturday, November 30, 2013

 Ron Jacobs says he was a political activist who ‘floated’ through various left organizations during the period in question.
 His word, not mine.
 He found “Weather’s” positions on racism, imperialism and sexism ‘influential.’
 Jacobs calls the organization “Weather” in this book, which seems a bit much, so I’ll just use “WU.”

 Full disclosure.
 During part of this period I was in SDS and the Worker/Student Alliance, Committee Against Racism, and the Progressive Labor Party (“PL”).
-I later quit them to join the anti-ultra-left OCIC or “Trend” in the mid to late 70s, and then moved through several Trotskyist organizations like the Global Class War Tendency and Socialist Action, entered into the Communist Party, and then the Labor Party of the late 90s.
+I later quit them to join the anti-ultra-left OCIC or “Trend” in the mid to late 70s, and then moved through several Trotskyist organizations like being around Spartacist, then in the Revolutionary Communist League (Int.) and Socialist Action, entered into the Communist Party and then joined the Labor Party of the late 90s.
 Now I am an independent Marxist, and have absorbed all that.

 Pretty funny that totalitarian attitudes were used by nuevo-Stalinists against old-line Stalinists.
 But not really funny.